-Assuring Success on the NJSLA-ELA
+Assuring Success on the NJSLA - Adaptive - ELA

 Participants will gain a comprehensive understanding of the NJSLA layout and expectations, analyze samples of narrative writing, literary analysis, and research simulation tasks, and engage in guided practice to create their own NJSLA-style assessment questions, leaving with effective strategies and activities for student preparation.